-The modestly priced Hamilton Beach 6-Speed Stand Mixer is a good general use electric mixer that did well on our bread and cookie dough tests, though it faltered when put to the task of whipping egg whites.
+The modestly priced Hamilton Beach 6-Speed Stand Mixer is a good general use option if you're looking for the best stand mixer on a budget.
+It did well on our bread and cookie dough tests, though it faltered when put to the task of whipping egg whites.

-We brought 4 ounces of egg whites to room temperature and tried to beat them to the stiff peak stage with the Hamilton Beach’s whisk, but this electric mixer didn’t measure up.
-We ended up with soft peaks, even after going through the full four-minute set for the test.
+We brought 4 ounces of egg whites to room temperature and tried to beat them to the stiff peak stage with the Hamilton Beach’s whisk, but this electric mixer didn’t measure up to our other models.
+We ended up with soft peaks at the point when other mixers would have finished the job.
 In addition, the machine was quite noisy and vibrated a bit.
 However, the very powerful suction feet on the bottom of the Hamilton Beach held it firmly in place on the kitchen counter.

 When we tried making cookie dough, this mixer worked reasonably well, leaving only a small amount of dough on the side of the bowl that we scraped down with a rubber spatula.
 This mixer struggled a bit when we added chocolate chips to the mixture, but in the end, the chips got well incorporated into the dough.